jpswade/jpswade.github.io/_posts/2007-01-30-focus-on-one-domain.md

 This will also help enforce your brand name by ensuring the user always gets redirected to the correct domain, even if they visit the others by mistake.

-In addition to this, Google states &#8220;[Don&#8217;t create multiple pages, subdomains, or domains with substantially duplicate content.](http://www.google.com/support/webmasters/bin/answer.py?answer=35769)&#8220;, therefore by redirecting traffic to one domain, rather than having duplicates you stand more chance of your domain not being marked as &#8220;bad&#8221; by search engines.
-(Also see [What&#8217;s a preferred domain?](http://www.google.com/support/webmasters/bin/answer.py?answer=44231))
+In addition to this, Google states &#8220;[Don't create multiple pages, subdomains, or domains with substantially duplicate content.](http://www.google.com/support/webmasters/bin/answer.py?answer=35769)&#8220;, therefore by redirecting traffic to one domain, rather than having duplicates you stand more chance of your domain not being marked as &#8220;bad&#8221; by search engines.
+(Also see [What's a preferred domain?](http://www.google.com/support/webmasters/bin/answer.py?answer=44231))

 On a very similar note, another common problem is the &#8220;www.&#8221; prefix on domains, sometimes people include when visiting a URL, other times they do not.
 The problem with this is that &#8220;www.example.com&#8221; is considered an entirely different domain than &#8220;example.com&#8221; by search engines.
 By redirecting traffic that is NONE &#8220;www.example.com&#8221; we can still continue our focus and maintain our brand name.